 A notice:

-delivered in person, or left at the recipient’s address: is taken to be given on the day it is delivered
+delivered in person, or left at the recipient’s address is taken to be given on the day it is delivered

-sent by post: is taken to be given on the third business day after it is posted to the address notified by the recipient and payment of postage costs
+sent by post is taken to be given on the third business day after it is posted to the address notified by the recipient and payment of postage costs

-sent by email, fax or other electronic method: is taken to be given when it is sent, unless the sender receives an automated message that the notice has not been delivered, and
+sent by email, fax or other electronic method is taken to be given when it is sent, unless the sender receives an automated message that the notice has not been delivered, and

-given under clause 60.1(e): is taken to be given on the business day after the notification that the notice is available is sent.
+given under clause 60.1(e) is taken to be given on the business day after the notification that the notice is available is sent.

 If the delivery or receipt of a notice is on a day which is not a business day or is after 5.00pm on a business day, it is deemed to be received at 9.00am on the following business day.